 Generally, internships at most organizations where financial resources are at a premium are eligible, particularly non-profit, governmental, educational, and non-governmental organizations.
 In addition, students pursuing opportunities at boutique, for-profit, and/or entrepreneurially-oriented organizations such as media and political consulting firms, and technology startups may also be considered if there is justification for why the internship is unpaid.
-Internships that are unpaid at for-profit organizations, such as Fortune 500 companies and media conglomerates, for example, will not be considered for funding through the Knowledge in Action Career Internship Fund, as these internships should be paid, regardless of the general practices of these organizations.
+Internships that are unpaid at for-profit organizations, such as Fortune 500 companies and media conglomerates, for example, will not be considered for funding through KACIF, as these internships should be paid, regardless of the general practices of these organizations.

 - Would I be able to apply the grant towards a current internship or one that I've completed?

-To be eligible for support through the Fall 2014 Knowledge in Action Career Internship Fund applicants must demonstrate that they will work a minimum of 160 hours at the internship after the end of the Summer 2014 semester and before the start of Spring 2015.
-Grants from the Fund cannot be applied retroactively to internship hours completed prior to the start of the Fall 2014 semester, however, an internship that started prior to and extends into fall of 2014 may be eligible if 160 hours of it are completed during the Fall 2014 semester.
+To be eligible for support through the Spring 2015 Knowledge in Action Career Internship Fund applicants must demonstrate that they will work a minimum of 160 hours at the internship after the end of the Fall 2014 semester and before the start of Summer 2015.
+Grants from the Fund cannot be applied retroactively to internship hours completed prior to the start of the Spring 2015 semester, however, an internship that started prior to and extends into spring of 2015 may be eligible if 160 hours of it are completed during the Spring 2015 semester.

 - Do I need a confirmed internship offer to apply?